Putting a Face to Forgetting: Continual Learning meets Mechanistic Interpretability: Experimental setup of the feature-reader model

 \subsection{Feature-reader Model Details}

 We implemented the feature-reader model in PyTorch~\citep{imambi2021pytorch}.
-The model consists of a shared 1-layer encoder, $\Phi$, which maps 80 features to 20 activation dimensions, and five task-specific linear heads ($w_t$). \begin{itemize} \item \textbf{Task definition}: Each task is defined by a unique contribution vector, $\beta_t$, which specifies a sparse subset of features relevant to that task. $\beta_t$ is randomly sampled from a standard normal distribution. \item \textbf{Data generation}: We generated $20,000$ synthetic data samples by sampling feature activations uniformly in the range [0, 1] with 90\% sparsity (feature $i$ is 0 with a probability of 90\%).
-In the `none' scenario, this was followed by masking out features from other tasks. \item \textbf{Training}: The model was trained sequentially on five tasks using batch gradient descent with the Adam optimizer and $lr=0.01$.
+Unless stated otherwise, the model consists of a shared 1-layer encoder, $\Phi$, which maps 80 features to 20 activation dimensions, and five probes ($W_t$) per task. \begin{itemize} \item \textbf{Task definition}: Each task is defined by a unique contribution vector, $\beta_t$, which specifies a sparse subset of features relevant to that task. $\beta_t$ is randomly sampled from a standard normal distribution. \item \textbf{Data generation}: We generated $100,000$ synthetic data samples per task by sampling feature activations uniformly in the range [0, 1] with 90\% sparsity (feature $i$ is 0 with a probability of 90\%).
+In the `none' scenario, this was followed by masking out features from other tasks. \item \textbf{Training}: The model was trained sequentially on five tasks using batch gradient descent with the Adam optimizer and $lr=0.001$.
 We minimized the Mean Squared Error (MSE) loss.
 We trained the model for $10,000$ epochs at each task to ensure convergence.
+We clipped gradient norms to 1 to avoid instability issues.
 All results reported are the average of 5 independent seeds. \end{itemize}